zbalkan/zbalkan.github.io/_posts/2024-12-18-security-vs-compliance.md

 [^1]: In addition to ecosystem-level risk mitigation, there is another reason for compliance: third-party risk management.
 I plan to write about this in a separate article to keep this discussion brief.

 [^2]: In this article, I use the term **systemic risk** in a broader way than its [primary meaning used in finance](https://en.m.wikipedia.org/wiki/Systemic_risk), which focuses on the collapse of financial systems or markets due to cascading failures.
 Here, **systemic risk** refers to threats to the stability of any large-scale, interconnected system, like payment networks, energy grids, or even global financial systems.
-This broader view highlights common traits of systemic risks: they’re interconnected, they can have far-reaching impacts, and managing them requires collaboration between regulators, supervisors, and organizations.
+This broader view highlights common traits of systemic risks: they’re interconnected, they can have far-reaching impacts, and managing them requires collaboration between regulators, supervisors, and organisations.
 By looking at systemic risk this way, we can better understand how compliance frameworks work to keep entire systems stable, whether we’re talking about critical infrastructure or global networks.

 [^3]: It is crucial to acknowledge that, given the interdependent nature of the real world, certain nodes within the network of entities are undeniably more significant than others when it comes to the probability of cascading failure.
 Of course, the statement that "EMV Co focuses on systemic payment system integrity, not whether a company survives a ransomware attack" does not apply to those critical nodes of the interdependency network.
 For the critical ones, the regulators and supervisors care more, but it does not mean sharing responsibilities; it is the entity that is accountable for the risks.